NickBansal/HolidayList/src/Data/README.md

 Produce a HTML, CSS and JavaScript representation of the given `design.png` with the following features:

 - [x] Sort the results by price (this should be the default)
-- Sort the results by star rating and highlighted when active
+- [x] Sort the results by star rating
-- Sort the results alphabetically by hotel name and highlighted when active
+- [x] Sort the results alphabetically by hotel name
 - Ability to toggle expanded hotel description
+- Highlight sort choices when active

 We are looking for a client side solution, there should be no server logic involved.